-Nasal irrigations are incredibly useful for helping to clear your respiratory tract, and they can be used as often as you need, provided you use the right concentration of solution.
+Nasal irrigations are incredibly useful for helping to clear your respiratory tract, which can also relieve a painful neck and sore throat.
+They can be used as often as you need, provided you use the right concentration of solution.

 Both actual seawater and commercial saline solutions are helpful in clearing nasal passages as well as promoting recovery of respiratory tract tissue, according to a November 2015 study in European Annals of Otorhinolaryngology, Head and Neck Diseases.

 There are a few different types of nasal irrigation systems that can be used, such as a Neti Pot, NeilMed or Navage, but the key is that it has to use an irrigation solution and not just a humidifier spray.

 When using any type of nasal irrigation, the most important thing to keep in mind is that you can never use tap water and only use the solution included with the nasal irrigation device.
 Tap water runs the risk of introducing potentially dangerous organisms, such as bacteria and amoebas, to the nasal passages.

 The FDA explains that the organisms in tap water meant for drinking are killed off by stomach acid, but using it in a nasal irrigation system introduces them directly to your nasal passages, where they could be harmful to you.

 If you have a sore throat, one of the first remedies you should reach for is good old-fashioned water, Dr. Mehdizadeh says.

 "Hydration is super important," Dr. Mehdizadeh adds.
 "I have patients who have sore throats because they are only drinking one [glass of] water in a day."

 A spoonful of honey might help a sore throat.